hackclub/jams/jams/singles/hacker-card/en-US.md

 Your schematic should look something like this when completed!

 > Note that your schematic may look a bit different from mine -- that's okay!
 As long as the connections are the same, it should work.
-So feel free to experiment with different layouts, maybe keep the antenna on the right, change the position of LEDs and resistors, or even add some more LEDs?
+So feel free to experiment with different layouts, maybe keep the antenna on the right or change the position of LEDs and resistors?
 It's up to you!

 ![](https://cloud-qega55fyl-hack-club-bot.vercel.app/3completed-schematic.png)